auth0/docs/articles/logs/streams/amazon-eventbridge.md

 At this point, the events that you send will be made available on your event bus.
 However, before you can use the data you send to AWS services, you will need to [create rules](https://docs.aws.amazon.com/eventbridge/latest/userguide/create-event-bus.html) that map those events to specific targets.

-EventBridge uses rules, which are definitions specifying how you want incoming events routed to the desired targets.
+Amazon EventBridge uses rules, which are definitions specifying how you want incoming events routed to the desired targets.

 Targets are the services, such as AWS EC2 instances, Lambda functions, Kinesis streams, or ECS tasks, that processes the event-driven data that it receives.
 The data received by targets are JSON-formatted.